-The actions facilities can take to help keep their populations safe from COVID-19 can be categorized as prevention strategies for everyday operations and enhanced prevention strategies when COVID-19 Community Levels are high.
+The actions facilities can take to help keep their populations safe from COVID-19 can be categorized as prevention strategies for everyday operations and enhanced prevention strategies when the COVID-19 Hospital Admission Level is high.

-- Prevention strategies for everyday operations should be in place at all times, even if COVID-19 Community Levels are low or medium.
-These include all of the strategies listed below except those marked enhanced strategy. - Enhanced prevention strategies should be added to supplement the prevention strategies for everyday operations when COVID-19 Community Levels are high, and when there has been transmission within the facility (i.e., when in outbreak), or based on the assessment of facility-specific factors that increase risk.
-This is not an exhaustive list, please contact your local health department to discuss additional measures based on the situation.
+- Prevention strategies for everyday operations should be in place at all times, even if COVID-19 Hospital Admission Levels are NOT HIGH.
+These include all of the strategies listed below except those marked enhanced strategy. - Enhanced prevention strategies should be added to supplement the prevention strategies for everyday operations when COVID-19 Hospital Admission Levels are HIGH and when there has been transmission within the facility (i.e., when in outbreak) or based on the assessment of facility-specific factors that increase risk.
+This is not an exhaustive list.
+Contact your local health department to discuss additional measures based on the situation.